 It’s important to remember that no landlord is legally required to end your tenancy agreement early.
 Even if there are extenuating circumstances and you’ve found a replacement tenant, the landlord can still refuse.

-If you want to leave your tenancy early, you’ll be responsible for finding a replacement tenant.
+If you want to leave your tenancy early, you’ll be responsible for finding a replacement tenant for a tenancy takeover.
 This includes advertising your room and communicating with potential tenants.
 However, some landlords are willing to help or even take over the process entirely.

 If you’ve tried everything and still haven’t found a replacement, or if your landlord has rejected the replacement you’ve found, you might be wondering what happens next.